discord-podcasts/documentation/how-to/sender.md

 4. Add the prefix byte to the array, so 1 for audio
 5. Add your encrypted audio to the byte array

-Finally send your bytes to the websocket.
+Finally, send your bytes to the websocket.
 Voilà that's it!